Daintree River Ferry

-At busy times, for example during school holidays, some delays can occur waiting to cross the ferry.
+At busy times, for example during school holidays, some delays can occur when waiting to cross the ferry.
 The construction of a bridge has been discussed, but has been rejected by Queensland State Government.
 The ferry was replaced in 2006, replacing the previous ferry which carried a maximum of 16 vehicles.
 This has substantially reduced any delays in making the crossing.

+Design

+The ferry travels along a steel cable 38 mm in diameter, which is connected to one point on each of the two sides of the river crossing point.
+The ferry is pulled along the cable by an onboard hydraulic winch.
+The cable is replaced annually.